Perks & Flaws

 This perk may be taken multiple times.

 Due to your training on your ship you are able to perform a therapy action in game rather than over a downtime.
-This requires an intense role play scene at game in order to remove insanity through this ability.
+This requires an intense role play scene at game in order to remove insanity or despair through this ability.

 Those that make their living on the land, who toil and work for their food, are generally looked down upon by those who are seabound.
 It is considered superior in Hesha society to be seabound, and among the Hesha the seabound will typically be the only ones who acquire surnames or titles.
 You have never earned a name, and as such you are especially weak in social situations to Hesha who are not landbound.
 People of your own culture are immune to any of your uses of the Obey call.